-Anus fungus and the subsequent itching can significantly affect your everyday life and therefore you should do something about it as soon as possible.
+Fungal anus and the subsequent itching can significantly affect your everyday life and therefore you should do something about it as soon as possible.
 But before seeing a doctor, there are certain things you can do at home to try.
 These depend on the cause of the fungus on the anus.

 The following tips could help you to alleviate the symptoms:

 You should drink at least 1.5 to 2 liters of fluids per day to ensure regular and smooth bowel movements.
 Water or unsweetened tea are the best.

 - Eat a diet rich in fiber

 Improper nutrition can also cause the fungus to multiply in the intestines and migrate to the anus.
 You may be able to relieve the discomfort with high fiber foods like fruits, vegetables, and grains.

 Either poor or excessive personal hygiene has a negative effect on the fungus on the anus.
 It is best to wash the anal area with clear water after each bowel movement and then gently dry the skin.
 You should avoid using scented washing lotions and rough toilet paper to protect the anus from harmful and irritating ingredients.
 Instead, you can use pH-neutral wash lotions that are gentle on the skin.